Pratyakshya/Pratyakshya/README.md

+![](https://github.com/Pratyakshya/banner-image/blob/main/github%20banner.png)

-### Hi there 👋, I am Pratyakshya Bhakuni
+# Hi there 👋, I am Pratyakshya Bhakuni
 I'm a computer science engineering student.
 Machine learning, web development and digital designing are my major interests.
 I'm also a frequent public speaker.
 I'm searching for a position where I can put my expertise to the test and grow as a person.

-![](https://github.com/Pratyakshya/banner-image/blob/main/github%20banner.png)
+## Skills and Experience
+* ⚛️ React
+* 🤖 Python / Macine Learning

-Skills: REACT / JS / HTML / CSS / MATLAB / PYTHON / SQL
+* 💻 HTML / CSS / JS
+* 📥 SQL